blocksense-network/zkVMs-benchmarks/README.md

 The first form executes/proves/verifies the **default** program (currently `graph_coloring`) with the selected zkVM, the second selects a given program to be ran across **all** zkVMs and the third chooses a specific zkVM and program to act upon.

 All command parameters after `--` are passed to it.
-As a start, you should look at the built-in help message.
+As a start, you should look at the built-in help messages.
 Further in this section there are some common configurations of arguments you may want to use.

 ```sh